ninoschelcher/functional-programming/README.md

 # functional-programming
 This repository contains my process of cleaning data with functional patterns and process of finding good research questions from the dataset with a matching concept for The Volkskrant.
+Full documentation can be found [in my wiki](https://github.com/ninoschelcher/functional-programming/wiki)

 # The Assignment